My husband is a wonderful cook. We share the kitchen and we each have our specialties. He often does the cooking for our dinner parties.

 I was unfamiliar with quinoa (pronounced keen-wah) until my husband and I happened to be watching that particular show together.
 I was intrigued.

 It looks a bit like couscous, which we both like.
 When I found out that it is an excellent source of protein, I decided to try it sometime.
-My hubby and I were shopping in Costco one day when I spotted a four-pound bag of the grain.
+My hubby and I were shopping in Costco one day when I spotted a four-pound bag of this grain.
 While it might have been nice to have been able to sample a smaller amount, we decided to go ahead and make the purchase.

 - 1 cup quinoa